airwallex/airwallex-payment-android/GUIDE.md

 }
 ```

-### Basic Integration
-- Configuration the SDK

-We provide some parameters that can be used to debug the SDK, better to be called in `Application`
+### Step 2: Configuration and preparation
+After setting up the SDK, you are also required to config your SDK.
+Before using Airwallex SDK to confirm payment intents and complete the payments, you shall create payment intents in your own server, to make sure you obtained order information in your own system.

 ```groovy
     Airwallex.initialize(